-The sewer line is a vital part to your property’s plumbing system.
+The sewer line is a vital part of your property’s plumbing system.
 It is responsible for carrying waste from your property to the city’s sewer main.
-Any dysfunction that causes clogging could mean destruction of your property accompanied by a costly repair bill.
+Any dysfunction that causes clogging could mean the destruction of your property accompanied by a costly repair bill.
 In most cases, clogs are caused by impeding tree roots.
 In this blog, we will discuss the causes of root infestation, how you can prevent it, diagnose it and control future problems caused by tree roots.

 What causes tree root intrusion in your sewer line?